ArtieGras/composer-ticker-canary/README.md

 1. Open Composer.trade.
 2. For each symphony you trade (live or in your draft roster), open the symphony in the Symphony Editor.
-3. Find Composer's **"Edit Code"** or **"View JSON"** feature (the exact button name varies — look for a "code" or "JSON" view option).
+3. Find Composer's **"Copy Symphony JSON"** button.
 Copy the entire JSON code.
 4. Open Claude (claude.ai) or another AI in a new tab.
 5. Paste the JSON and use a prompt like this:

    > Extract all unique stock ticker symbols from this Composer.trade symphony JSON.
 Return them comma-separated, sorted alphabetically, with no duplicates.
 Skip any cash placeholders that start with `$` (like `$USD`).

 6. The AI will give you a comma-separated list.
 Save it.
 7. Repeat for every symphony.
+(Tip: If you don't trade a single "master" symphony, copy all your symphonies into a singe "master" draft symphony, then get that symphony's json code.
+This allows you to extract all your traded tickers in one shot.)
 8. Combine all the lists into one big list, deduplicated.

 #### Updating the file in your repo